How To Grow Your Hair Long

 Many of us would love to have long, luscious locks, but growing long hair can be frustratingly difficult, whether that’s down to breaking ends or overeager hairdressers.

-If you want to know how to grow long hair, we’ve got six tips that could help you finally achieve that magnificent mane you’ve always dreamed of.
+If you want to know how to grow your hair faster, we’ve got six growing hair out tips that could help you finally achieve that magnificent mane you’ve always dreamed of.

 When thinking about how to grow your hair long, it might sound counter-intuitive, but you should start with the ends.
 It’s only a matter of time before the these can start to dry out, making them thin and unmanageable.